Tips on Attic Storage Conversion

 Can my Attic Be Converted into Storage?

 If you are worried about the frame structure of your home, fret not.
-The majority of homes in Perth can accommodate for an attic storage space.
+The majority of homes in Perth can accommodate an attic storage space.
 It is always advisable to get a professional evaluation to see how your conversion plans can be implemented.
-Some of my clients prefer to install their attic in the garage, some in their homes itself.
+Some of my clients prefer to install their attic in the garage, and some in their homes themselves.
 Garage attics are usually ideal for newer homes where the attic storage can extend over the front part of the house.

 Depending on your headroom, the best place to build your attic floor is where the highest part of your building’s roof is.
 A recommended head height of 2.2 meters is ideal.
 This allows for more headroom so you don’t bump your head each time you are up there.
-Air conditioning units that might be in the way can easily be moved and rerouted for a small cost of around $100, and therefore should not be much of a concern.
+Air conditioning units that might be in the way can easily be moved and rerouted for a small cost and therefore should not be much of a concern.

 If you need the advice to get started on your attic space conversion, I’d be glad to answer any questions!
 I promise you the process is less daunting than it sounds.
 Building attic storage is a big investment, one that I aim to make as affordable as possible.
-My installations start at a competitive rate of $1,600.
-This includes a full 12sqm attic storage space, an attic ladder and of course, quality workmanship.
+My installations start at a competitive rate of $2000.
+This includes a full 10sqm attic storage space, an attic ladder and of course, quality workmanship.
 I am personally accountable for handling your entire project from inquiry to installation.
 I also acquire materials such as attic ladders in bulk from a manufacturer.
 This means no added manpower costs and lower prices for you.

 Where’s the Best Location to Install the Attic Ladder?